mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 #### 15:03

 So still [it’s] a little bit abstract, philosophical term.
 Next, we have to understand how *tathāgatagarbha* works in our human life.
-That’s why next this book has another term: *alayavijnana*.
+That’s why next this book has another term: *ālāyavijñāna*.

 So very naturally, *vijnana* means mind... not mind, *consciousness*.
-So this book has another term, a different term, *alayavijnana*, in order to explain how *tathāgatagarbha* works in us.
+So this book has another term, a different term, *ālāyavijñāna*, in order to explain how *tathāgatagarbha* works in us.

-*Alayavijnana* is almost the same meaning as *tathāgatagarbha*, but *alayavijnana* is a *closer* idea of understanding *tathāgatagarbha* – a more *intimate* expression or intimate term, in order to understand what *tathāgatagarbha* is. *Alayavijnana* is the consciousness which has two aspects – one is the absolute, the other one is *samsara*. *Samsara* and [absolute truth].
-And then this is mainly *alayavijnana* focuses on a human life in reality.
+*Ālāyavijñāna* is almost the same meaning as *tathāgatagarbha*, but *ālāyavijñāna* is a *closer* idea of understanding *tathāgatagarbha* – a more *intimate* expression or intimate term, in order to understand what *tathāgatagarbha* is. *Ālāyavijñāna* is the consciousness which has two aspects – one is the absolute, the other one is *samsara*. *Samsara* and [absolute truth].
+And then this is mainly *ālāyavijñāna* focuses on a human life in reality.
 In other words, you have to face human life in reality: how it is going, what is human life.

 So very naturally, to tell the truth, if you look at your life, it’s very difficult for us to believe that our life is really Buddha, or the absolute.
 Very naturally, if you look at your life honestly, our life is really covered with delusion.
 That is called *ignorance*.
-So *alayavijnana* kind of has *ignorance*.
+So *ālāyavijñāna* kind of has *ignorance*.

 If so, why is it that this discourse [says] that *samsara* is produced by ignorance, instead of by *tathāgatagarbha*?
 So, why don’t you say about samsara produced by ignorance?
 Because honestly if you look at human life, human life is exactly covered with ignorance.
 So this is also a question in the same as the absolute.
 But I said before, ignorance is not “original sin”.
 We usually consciously or unconsciously believe [that], but ignorance is not original sin.
 In Buddhism ignorance is *no root*.